klaytn/klaytn-dex-contracts/docs/dex-specification.md

 - the limit of the number of blocks available for a user
 - the multisig address

+**Note**: There are no restrictions on `startBlock` and `endBlock` values, meaning they can be set far in the future.
+Be advised to pay attention to the values set as the start and end blocks when deploying a pool.

 The function returns the address of a new staking pool contract.

 #### `StakingInitializable`